-Prerequisites: 27.010 and 27.030 or any two units from 2.111, 2.121, 2.131, 2.141, and 27.818, 27.828 or 25.012 or 25.022.
+Prerequisites: 27.010 and 27.030 or 27.111 or any two units from 2.111, 2.121, 2.131, 2.141, and 27.811, 27.828 or 27.311 or 25.012 or 25.022.

 Methodology of pedogenic studies and the application of these studies to the understanding of soil-landform relationships.
 Soil physical and chemical properties and their interrelationships, emphasizing clay-mineral structure and behaviour, soil solution chemistry, soil water movement and the application of these properties to elements of soil mechanics.
 Soil properties in natural, rural and urban landscapes, including assessment of soil fertility, swelling characteristics, dispersibility, erodibility and aggregate stability.
 Laboratory analysis of soil physical and chemical characteristics with emphasis on properties associated with land capability assessment.
 Statistical analysis of soil data and its application to mapping.
 The use of soil micromorphological and mineralogical studies in pedology.